Power Distributors and Dispatchers

 Coordinate, regulate, or distribute electricity or steam.

-Sample of reported job titles: Control Operator, Distribution Dispatcher, Distribution System Operator, Electric System Operator, Power System Dispatcher, Power System Operator, System Operator, Transmission System Operator
+Sample of reported job titles: Control Area Operator, Control Operator, Dispatcher, Distribution System Dispatcher (DSD), DSO (Distribution System Operator), Electric System Operator, Power System Dispatcher, Power System Operator, Systems Operator, Transmission System Operator (TSO)

 Occupation-Specific Information